julianxhokaxhiu/hltb-scraper/README.md

 You can find weekly snapshots under the [Releases](https://github.com/julianxhokaxhiu/hltb-scraper/releases) section.

-The workflow is scheduled to run weekly every Monday.
+The workflow is scheduled to run weekly every Sunday at 01:00 UTC.